 Can businessmen and women repair their brains?

 Recently, there have been exciting advances in understanding neurogenesis, the process whereby the brain repairs itself with the help of stem cells.
-Stem cells, sometimes described as ‘mother cells’ or ‘blank cells’, can multiply, renew themselves, and develop into a variety of cell types, e.g. brain cells, blood cells, bone cells, heart cells, etc. Stem cells can be used to regenerate and repair damaged or diseased tissues in people.
+Stem cells, sometimes described as ‘mother cells’ or ‘blank cells’, can multiply, renew themselves, and develop into various cell types, e.g. brain cells, blood cells, bone cells, heart cells, etc. Stem cells can be used to regenerate and repair damaged or diseased tissues in people.

 How can we encourage neurogenesis in our brains?